alvinhus/completethetask/README.md

 cd completethetask
 3. use vagrant to fire up virtual machine by typing vagrant up
-4. Wait vagrant to finish the virtual machine startup
+4. Wait for vagrant to finish the virtual machine startup
 5. Open http://localhost:8080 in web browser.
 Index.html that lists all users on the system should be presented.